ptrandev/swift-encoder/README.md

   **Note:** The script will default to `normal` if the optimization is misspelled.

   3. Sit back, relax, and wait for your files to finish encoding.
-Once the script is finshed running, the files will me moved into a folder called `completed` with `[se]` appended to them.
+Once the script is finshed running, the files will be moved into a folder called `completed` with `[se]` appended to them.

 ___